base-org/web/apps/base-docs/tutorials/docs/01_basename_social_dropdown.md

 ### Basename

-A basename with a few text records (Github, Twitter, website) is required for this tutorial.
+A basename with a few text records (Github, X, website) is required for this tutorial.
 If you don't have a Basename.
 Get one [here](https://www.base.org/names).

 ---